Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-4.md

 ---

 ## Resumes
 Resumes (or CVs) are the fundamental and most widely-used tool for pre-screening.
-They provide a wealth of information about the applicants.
-The goal is to extract relevant information that aligns with the skill canvas.
+They provide a wealth of information about the applicants and our goal is to extract only the relevant one.

 While it may be tempting to favor aesthetically pleasing and refined resumes, our focus should be on identifying signs of skills aligning with the skill canvas.
 This can be challenging, but providing concise explanations linking specific details in resumes to relevant skills can increase the likelihood of shortlisting suitable candidates.

 Additionally, it is beneficial to maintain statistics on successful interviews from specific universities or previous employers.
 Factors such as writing style, certifications, or other attributes may contribute to identifying potential candidates.

+Developing a systematic approach to sorting applications is crucial during this stage, given the limited information available, and maintaining statistics offers a valuable long-term strategy.

 However, it's important to note that statistics should guide decisions rather than serve as rigid criteria, allowing room for considering candidates beyond the statistical data.
-Developing a systematic approach to sorting applications is crucial during this stage, given the limited information available, and maintaining statistics offers a valuable long-term strategy.

 ---